-A key challenge is to develop international training and sharing of experiences using e-learning, with contributions from experts globally and reaching water professionals, water technicians, schools and the general public.
-Tools and mechanisms to overcome this challenge can be in the form of short instruction videos, e-classrooms and meetings, and even potentially including on-line graduate degree programmes.
+A key challenge is to develop international training and sharing of experiences using (open) e-learning, with contributions from experts globally and reaching water professionals, water technicians, schools, and the public.
+Tools and mechanisms to overcome this challenge can be in the form of short instruction videos, e-classrooms, and meetings, and even potentially including on-line graduate degree programmes.
 There are also numerous experts, teachers, young professionals, and government officials who require on-the-job training related to generating public awareness on water-related topics that will improve their capacity in the field, lab and classroom skills and enable them to perform their tasks in a more effective manner.
-Moreover, while good policy requires informed citizens, good decision-making requires sound science, which in-turn requires knowledgeable experts in a range of natural, technological and social science disciplines.
+Moreover, while good policy requires informed citizens, good decision-making requires sound science, which in-turn requires knowledgeable experts in a range of natural and social science disciplines.

-Understanding the value and difficulty of behavioral transformation towards a more eco-conscious society
+Understanding the value and difficulty of behavioural transformation towards a more eco-conscious society

 Effective education normally leads to better understanding and subsequent application of new knowledge, either directly accruing to the students or indirectly to those influenced by those students as they take positions of responsibility; change being the output of such a process.
 However, change can be difficult and impeded by any number of obstacles, be they human resistance or customary social mores, financial or technological impediments, among others.
-However, it is clear that any proposed solution will not be fully effective if imposed on a community without their understanding and support.
+However, it is clear that anyno proposed solution will not be fully effective if imposed on a community without their understanding and support.
 This is particularly the case for societies under duress from conflicts or any number of environmental or personal stressors; their daily life patterns being logically focused on daily survival strategies and further complicating change.
-It is therefore crucial to emphasize that water education must embrace strategies and techniques that will support people to expand their consciousness and be able to adopt better practices towards equilibrium in interacting with the natural world.
-In consequence, IHP-IX will continue to encourage a broad conception of education, along with conditions in the regulatory frameworks of the Member States that favor a change in behavior towards a society with greater eco-social awareness.
+It is therefore crucial to emphasize that water education must embrace strategies and techniques that will support people to expand their consciousness and be able to adopt better practices towards equilibrium in interacting with the natural world and in improving their emotional health.
+In consequence, IHP-IX will continue to encourage a broad conception of education, along with conditions in the regulatory frameworks of the Member States that favour a change in behaviour towards a society with greater eco-social awareness.
+It is also important to emphasize the contributions of youth and young professionals to improving water management and governance by gaining an understanding of the importance of water in their lives through becoming involved in the development of innovative science programs to ensure that future generations of water leaders are in the making.
+Therefore, the opinions of young people should actively be sought-out as inputs to decision-making processes related to water.